rs239/schema/docs/source/datasets.rst

 Paired RNA-seq and ATAC-seq from mouse kidney cells
 ~~~~~~~~~~~~~~~~~~~~~~

 This is sourced from `Cao et al.`_ (*Science* 2018, `GSE 117089`_) and contains paired RNA-seq and ATAC-seq data from a collection of mouse kidney cells.
 The AnnData object provided here has some additional processing done to remove very low count genes and peaks.
 This is a useful dataset for the case where one of the modalities is very sparse (here, ATAC-seq).
-Please see the `example in Paired ATAC-RNA seq` where this dataset is used.
+Please see the example in `Paired RNA-seq and ATAC-seq`_ where this dataset is used.

 .. code-block:: Python